derekz3/NFHL_ETL/README.md

 # NFHL ETL Pipeline

+## Sandbox

+This is a sandbox where I will be doing testing.

 **DONE** : 'E'—extract and 'T'-transform so far
 **NEXT** : 'Dockerize' these services + Deploy with Cloud Run